-See Table 1 on the following page for the reference ranges from Resende et al. 2007, for serum LH and FSH concentrations (AutoDELFIA assays) in normal subjects at different pubertal stages (n=316 for basal levels, n=106 for GnRH stimulated levels).
+See table below for the reference ranges from Resende et al. 2007, for serum LH and FSH concentrations (AutoDELFIA assays) in normal subjects at different pubertal stages (n=316 for basal levels, n=106 for GnRH stimulated levels).

 Pubertal Delay and Pubertal failure